Get Ready... for First Year Orientation 2016!

-Going away to college is a big transition and the Orientation program at Carnegie Mellon is designed to make that transition easier.
-Orientation is a weeklong program organized by current Carnegie Mellon students to introduce incoming students to each other, the campus and local community.
-Over 230 current students will welcome new students to campus and will work hard throughout Orientation to make sure it’s a memorable week and a great introduction to life at Carnegie Mellon.
+Going away to college is a big transition and the Orientation program at Carnegie Mellon is designed to make that transition easier for all first year and transfer students.
+Orientation is a mandatory weeklong program organized by the Office of Orientation and First Year Programs and current Carnegie Mellon students to introduce incoming students to each other, the campus, academic life and the local community.
+Over 250 current students will welcome new students to campus and will work hard throughout Orientation to make sure it’s a memorable week and a great introduction to life at Carnegie Mellon.

-Please note that students will not be permitted to move into the residence halls prior to August 23 unless they are involved in one of the pre-Orientation programs.
-Students and family members will receive detailed information about Orientation during the summer months.
+Please note that students will not be permitted to move into the residence halls prior to Saturday, August 20.
+Students and family members will receive detailed information about move-in and Orientation during the summer months.

-NOTE: We will welcome new international students as they move-in on Friday, August 21.
-The mandatory International Student Orientation will take place the following day, Saturday, August 22.
-International students will then continue with Orientation events on August 23 as other new students move-in.
-The Office of International Education will provide additional details to international students in the coming months.
+NOTE: We will welcome new international students as they move in with their first year classmates on Saturday, August 20.
+International students must attend a mandatory immigration check-in which will take place during the Welcome Day activities on Sunday, August 21.
+The Office of International Education will provide additional details about this session and other sessions of particular relevance to international students and their families in the coming months.

 Anne R. Witchner